May 17, 2026

 Explore how real-world data and evidence can support decision-making across the medical device and diagnostics lifecycle.

-Real-world data (RWD) and real-world evidence (RWE) are increasingly used to support regulatory, reimbursement, health technology assessment (HTA), and business decisions for medical devices and diagnostics (MDD).
-However, generating credible evidence for MDD presents unique challenges, including identifying devices in data sources, accounting for operator-related effects on outcomes, and addressing continuous device iterations.
-High-quality data and well-designed studies are essential to ensure the credibility and acceptance of RWD and RWE in this space.
+Real-world data (RWD) and real-world evidence (RWE) are increasingly leveraged to support regulatory, reimbursement, health technology assessment (HTA), business, and market access decisions for medical devices and diagnostics (MDD).
+However, generating credible evidence for MDD presents distinct methodological and practical challenges.
+These include difficulties in identifying devices within secondary data sources, accounting for operator-related influences on outcomes, and addressing continuous device iterations throughout the product lifecycle.
+High-quality data and carefully designed studies are essential to increase the credibility, acceptance, and impact of RWD and RWE in this space.

 Technical Topics Include:

-Roles of RWD and RWE in regulatory, reimbursement, HTA, and market access decisions
+- The role of RWD and RWE in regulatory, reimbursement, HTA, business, and market access decisions

-Designing RWD studies across the medical device and diagnostics product lifecycle
+- Designing RWD studies across the MDD product lifecycle

-Challenges unique to MDD, including device identification and operator effects
+- Key challenges unique to MDD, including device identification, operator effects, and device iteration

-Strategies to support evidence acceptance and market access
+- Strategies to enhance evidence credibility, stakeholder acceptance, and market access success

 This Course Includes Tools and Concepts That Can Be Immediately Applied, Including:

-Best practices for designing and executing RWD studies for MDD
+- Best practices for designing and executing high-quality RWD studies for MDD

-Case studies spanning new and follow-on device technologies
+- Case studies spanning new technologies and follower products

-Real-world strategies to support evidence acceptance and market access expansion
+- Real-world strategies to support evidence acceptance and expand market access expansion

 FACULTY MEMBERS